So, engines run smoothly, thanks to sophisticated, lubricants and oils.

 It also, has to deal with, contaminants, including metal particles, sludge and soot.

 Above all, lubricants and oils must deal with these conditions, every day for up to two years.
 Consequently, the recommended time between oil changes, according to some vehicle manufacturers.

 So, What Are They ?

 Engine lubricants and oils, play four major roles:

 - Control friction and wear in the engine.

 - Cool the pistons.

 - Protect the engine oil stored; in the sump from combustion gases.

-There Are Four Distinct Types Of Lubrication:
+Also, There Are Four Distinct Types, Of Lubricants And Oils:

 - Hydrodynamic lubrication